$0 Kenya → Canada Express Entry Guide — Quick-Start Checklist

 Proof of funds is where more Kenyan Express Entry applications fall apart than at any other stage.
 Not because Kenyans don't have the money — but because the way Kenyans save and transact does not map cleanly onto what a Canadian immigration officer expects to see.

-M-Pesa is not accepted as primary evidence.
-SACCO BOSA shares are rejected.
-A large deposit six months before your application will trigger scrutiny without a paper trail.
+M-Pesa is generally not accepted as primary evidence.
+SACCO BOSA shares or share capital are generally not accepted as liquid settlement funds.
+A large deposit six months before your application can trigger scrutiny without a paper trail.
 Understanding these rules before you receive your Invitation to Apply is the difference between a successful submission and a post-ITA rejection on financial grounds.

 How Much Do You Actually Need?